 While large tech companies proudly present their advanced AI applications, there is a growing concern that “deep” AI tools can frequently be in use for different frauds.

 Deepfake can make an authentic video by using a single photo.
 It can also simulate the voice, even the existence of people from the past.
-Finding a role in many industries that provide a variety of products and services, these features represent a real technological milestone.
+Finding a role in many industries that provide a variety of products and services, such is bet365, these features represent a real technological milestone.

 Still, if we put a Deepfake into use for malicious purposes, the question is — how long do we have to wait until someone steals our entire life?